-Please note that a new online booking system is currently being trialled.
-If you have any issues booking an appointment through this, please email firstname.lastname@example.org with your issue and they will manually book an appointment for you.
-You can book up to three weeks in advance and more appointments may become available that suit your availability, so please continue to check the booking webpage if you cannot find anything.
+You can book up to two weeks in advance and more appointments may become available that suit your availability, so please continue to check the booking webpage if you cannot find anything.

 Make sure you check your university email address regularly for communications from the team regarding your appointments.
 If you do not respond, we will assume you no longer wish to have support and will remove you from our waiting list.
 Please note, we have been made aware that some emails from our operating system may go into your junk folder.
 Please make sure you check your junk folder and/or add our email address to your contacts: email@example.com.